telerik/fiddler-everywhere-docs/rules-presets/rules-presets.md

 # Predefined Rules

 The **Rules** functionality in Fiddler Everywhere is a powerful tool for tackling various web debugging tasks.
-The Fiddler team created rules presets that you can use directly or with minimal adjustments to fit your test cases.
+The Fiddler team created rules presets (predefined rules) that you can use directly or with minimal adjustments to fit your test cases.

 >tip A rule in Fiddler contains a **matching condition** (or set of conditions) that determines the target HTTP sessions and an **action** (or set of actions) that applies to them.